-That’s how she described the incident when speaking to Marie Claire for the interview this week, saying: “I was always really good at not letting it affect me.
+That’s how she described the incident when speaking to Marie Claire for the absurd interview, saying: “I was always really good at not letting it affect me.
 I let things roll off.
 Sometimes I watch bad behavior and feel sorry for the person who’s behaving poorly, because they have to be suffering on some level to behave like that.
 MeToo has been interesting—you do see the difference on set.
 There are a lot more women.”

-Continuing, she said, “I had this kind of crazy experience, right after Trump got elected.
+Continuing, she explained how Trump was involved in her freakout and said, “I had this kind of crazy experience, right after Trump got elected.
 I was really disturbed that nobody seemed to care about the vagina[-grabbing] comment; I had gotten really sad.
 I went to do a job, a day’s work, and I had my very first panic attack.
 I was getting ready to shoot something, and I turn around and it’s, like, a roomful of men.
 Like, a sea of men.”

-She then went on to defend that freak out over seeing men, saying, “It flashed on something that was personal for me.
+She then went on to defend that freak out over seeing men, pretending it was something other than absolutely absurd and saying, “It flashed on something that was personal for me.
 And I dropped to my knees.
-I left the room, and went into this fake bathroom on the set, and looked at myself in the mirror and said, “Get your shit together.”
+I left the room, and went into this fake bathroom on the set, and looked at myself in the mirror and said, ‘Get your shit together.’
 It just freaked me out, not seeing any other women.”

 Concluding, she said that she doesn’t have any problem with men, but that she would have found “comfort” had she seen other women.
 In her words: “It’s not that I have anything against men.
 I don’t!
 I just don’t like big groups of them.
 Since then, I’ve become very conscious of looking around and finding the women on set.
 For comfort.”